Team-Resurgent/Modxo/README.md

 #### LPC Header
 ![LPC Header wiring diagram](images/lpc_header_wiring.png)

-* Note: D0 is only needed by versions different to 1.6
+* Note: D0 is required for versions 1.0 - 1.5 unless it is grounded.
 * Note: LFrame and LPC 3.3 connections are required by version 1.6 or when connecting the Pico to USB port.

 #### Official pico

 ![LPC Header wiring diagram](images/official_pinout.png)

+* Note: Please add the diode if connecting the Pico to USB.
+This avoid powering the LPC 5v Pin from the USB cable.

 #### YD2040

 ![LPC Header wiring diagram](images/YDRP2040_pinout.png)

+* Note: Dont forget to add solder to jumper R68 if using the onboard RGB Led

 ### 3. Flashing firmware